erlinares/python/README.md

 # Python
 Course of python
-This is a Course of Python step by step with examples create in Anacond over MacOS
+This is a Course of Python step by step with examples create in Anaconda over MacOS